dustrn78/dustrn78/README.md

 - 💬 Ask me about ...Don't ask me anything right now, I don't know anything
 - ⚡ Fun fact: ...
 Did you know you can ignite your farts??
 - This is definitely something I need to help me get started <https://www.markdownguide.org/extended-syntax/#overview>
+- This is more that [I can use](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)